tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

     is now just a normal human and all Lore changes and consequences of that shall be considered as/if they become relevant.
--   During Frenzy you may only use Disciplines and Vampiric Base powers that a lizard-like intelligence could use.
-No Blood Sorcery, Entrancement, Spirit's Touch, or Forgetful Mind, for example.
+-   During Frenzy you may only use Disciplines and Vampiric Base powers that a lizard-like intelligence could use. <u>No using any Mental Attributes or Knowledge Ability rolls during any Frenzy (which includes Rotschrek).</u>  No Blood Sorcery,    Entrancement, Spirit's Touch, or Forgetful Mind, for example.
 On the other hand, Dread Gaze, The Physical Three, Unseen Presence, Blood Buffing, and similar things are allowed.
 	Reach consent with your fellow Players, or seek out Staff if you cannot.
 -   Mortals with 9 & 10 Willpower and the Iron Will Merit may resist the Kiss for a number of Combat Rounds equal to the number of successes they gain on a Self-Control Roll, difficulty 9.
 At the end of these